 ETFs For Emerging Markets Dividend Growth

 As U.S. stocks have been leaders this year, it is not surprising that ETF issuers have rolled out a steady stream of new dividend funds.
-The strategy makes sense as data indicates investors love income-oriented ETFs.
+The strategy makes sense as data indicate investors love income-oriented ETFs.
 As of the end of May, year-to-date inflows to dividend, preferred stock and REIT ETFs were near $25 billion.

 Slumping currencies, spiking sovereign bond yields and a spate of anti-government protests are among the reasons emerging markets ETFs have been less than rewarding this year, but there are dividend opportunities in the emerging world, too.
 The WisdomTree Emerging Markets Equity Income Fund (NYSE: DEM) and the WisdomTree Emerging Markets SmallCap Dividend Fund (NYSE: DGS) have $6.33 billion in combined assets.
 The SPDR S&P Emerging Markets Dividend ETF (NYSE: EDIV) and the iShares Emerging Markets Dividend ETF (NYSE: DVYE) have almost $700 million in combine assets.

-Those are not even all of the emerging markets dividend ETFs available to investors today.
+And those are not even all of the emerging markets dividend ETFs available to investors today.
 In fact, a pair of new funds attempt to deliver one of the most important concepts in income investing: Dividend growth.

 Related: Time to Shift to These Dividend ETFs.